passsy/deep_pick/README.md

 // )
 ```

+Notice the distinction between "absent" and "null" when you see such errors.
+- `"absent"` means the key isn't found in a Map or a List has no item at the requested index
+- `"null"` means the value at that position is actually `null`

-### 4. Null by default, crash intentional
+### 4. Null is default, crashes intentional

 Parsing objects from external systems isn't type-safe.
 API changes happen, and it is up to the consumer to decide how to handle them.
 Consumer always have to assume the worst, such as missing values.

-It's so easy to accidentally cast a value to `String` in the happy path instead of `String?` accounting for all possible cases.
+It's so easy to accidentally cast a value to `String` in the happy path, instead of `String?` accounting for all possible cases.
 Easy to write, easy to miss in code reviews.

 Forgetting that `null` could be a valid return type results in a type error: